 Not all scientists would change their mind as quickly, but they all at least pay lip service to it as an ideal–unlike, say, politicians who would probably condemn it as flip-flopping.Richard Dawkins (edited for brevity)

 We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.Richard Dawkins

 Real Life Applications

-Including a book which tells you there is likely no God
+Including a book that tells you there is no God.

 Sometimes it feels like a a bit too much anger transpires for believers and religious people.

 For example a man wrote Dawkins saying that after he became atheist is girlfriend wasn’t anymore sure about his moral standing.

 Dawkins replied that as his girlfriend found out something about him, he too found out something about her and he’d have to wonder if he was too good for her.

 Deep, well researched, well written and argued, even funny.
 Whether you like it or not, The God Delusion is solid work.